CeceliaShuai-xy/CSF_Shuai_Wang/csf_assign03/README.txt

 comparing Exp 1 vs. Exp 9 vs. Exp 13, and,  Exp 2 vs. Exp 10 vs. Exp v14, etc.
 We observe that the DM resulted in higher load/store misses and much more cycles than FA anf SA, FA and SA have comparable load/store hits/misses and SA has the least number of total cycles.
-In this case, we consider SA to be a better organization than DM and FA at least for this experiment.
+In this case, we consider SA to be a better organization than DM and FA.

 2. If we only change the NMA+WT vs. WA+WB, we can compare Exp1 vs. Exp3, Exp 2 vs. Exp4, etc.,
 and we observe that NMA+WT resulted in higher load misses, significantly higher store misses